Allergy, Asthma & Immunology

 Pulmonology Medicine / Critical Care

 The field of Pulmonary, Allergy and Critical Care Medicine is a dynamic area with continuing advances being made in discovering disease mechanisms and treatment.
-Our division treats patients with all types of pulmonary and respiratory system diseases, including obstructive and restrictive lung diseases, respiratory failure, sleep-related breathing disorders, lung cancer, occupational lung disease.
+Our division treats patients with all types of pulmonary and respiratory system diseases, including obstructive and restrictive lung diseases, respiratory failure, sleep-related breathing disorders, lung cancer and occupational lung disease.

 Division members evaluate patients who may be candidates for lung transplants and lung volume reduction surgery.
 New advances in pulmonary diseases and critical care medicine are utilized in the excellent patient care provided by the division members of The Baton Rouge Clinic.